The Char-Broil Tru Infrared portable grill2go gas grill is the full name of this nice portable propane gas grill that I use myself.

-On my other grills I always had to move it around to keep it away from the flare up and prevent is from burning.
+On my other grills, I always had to move it around to keep it away from the flare-up and prevent it from burning.

-Problem I always had that I like to pat my burgers loose and if you have to move them they are not firm yet and sometimes fall apart.
+The problem I always had that I like to pat my burgers lose and if you have to move them they are not firm yet and sometimes fall apart.
 This is no problem with the X200 and I did not have to move them before it was time to flip them over.

 I had some great grill marks as you can see on the picture.
 This was the first time I used my handheld thermometer to check the internal temperature and this worked great.

 The infrared system cooks faster than a regular gas grill but in my opinion, the result is also better.

 For a full explanation you can look at our what is an infrared grill article.